Women’s Struggles Brought to Light

-These women’s struggles were hard to watch.
-The recent bill mentioned in the synopsis was was dismissed saying sexual assault was considered an occupational hazard and in the military, you are not allowed to sue for these situations.
-One woman had her jaw dislocated during the assault and part of her journey was about getting compensation for these medical expenses.
-It makes me angry knowing this is happening to women everywhere, you have loyally fought for our freedom and their whole lives our ruined by this, but we are doing nothing to make the perpetrators pay for their actions.
+These documentaries about women’s struggles were hard to watch.
+They dismissed the recent bill mentioned in the synopsis because sexual assault is considered an occupational hazard.
+In the military, you can’t sue for these situations.
+One woman had her jaw dislocated during the assault.
+Part of her journey was about getting compensation for these medical expenses.
+It makes me angry knowing this is happening to women everywhere.
+These women loyally fought for our freedom and their whole lives our ruined by this, but we are doing nothing to make the perpetrators pay for their actions.
 Horrible.

 This is available on Amazon.

 From the makers of The Invisible War (2012), comes a startling exposé of rape crimes on U.S. college campuses.
 It talks about their institutional cover-ups and the devastating toll they take on students and their families.
 Weaving together verité footage and first-person testimonies.
 The film follows the lives of several undergraduate assault survivors as they attempt to pursue both their education and justice.